WebDevStudios/custom-post-type-ui/readme.txt

 11. About/Update Information/Donate screen.

 == Changelog ==

+= 1.3.3 - 2016-4-5 =
+* Revert Changes for ajax/heartbeat API requests before post type registration.
+3rd party or other plugins were breaking because post types were not registered.

 = 1.3.2 - 2016-4-5 =
 * Fixed: Logic issue with cptui js files loading where they weren't meant to.